A Walking Guide to Phang Nga Road

 Shrine of the Serene Light

-The Shrine of the Serene Light (Sang Tham Shrine) used to be ‘the little hidden Chinese temple’ tucked away right under your nose on Phang Nga road, one of the most famous streets of Phuket Town.
-While most Thais knew all about it, only a few foreigners would be aware of its existence and proudly whisper its secret location to newbies like an old secret passage to some mystic temple.
+The Shrine of the Serene Light (Sang Tham Shrine) used to be ‘the little hidden Chinese temple’ tucked away right under your nose on Phang Nga Road, one of the most famous streets of Phuket Town.
+While most Thais knew all about it, only a few foreigners would know its existence and proudly whisper its secret location to newbies like an old secret passage to some mystic temple.

 The Old Kasikorn Bank

-The old Kasikorn bank on Phang Nga Road got a massive facelift and since became a selfie favourite .
+The old Kasikorn bank on Phang Nga Road got a massive facelift and has since become a selfie favourite.

 Amulet Market